RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

 The major components of the ios_webkit_debug_proxy are:

-  1. A device_listener that listens for iOS device add/remove event
+  1. A device_listener that listens for iOS device add/remove events
+  1. A (port, webinspector) pair for each device, e.g.:
+     - [(port 9222 <--> iphoneX'